MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

 ms.date: 09/27/2022
 ms.topic: how-to
 ms.author: sumanic
-title: Inventory Available to promise
+title: Inventory Available to Promise

 ---

 # Inventory Available to Promise

-Availible to Promise is a projected amount of inventory that will be available in the incoming period to be able to promise customer orders.
+Available to Promise is a projected amount of inventory that will be available in the incoming period to be able to promise customer orders.
 Use of this calculation can greatly increase your order fulfillment capability.

 For many manufacturers, retailers, or sellers, it isn't enough just to know what is currently on hand.
 They must have full visibility into future availability.
 This future availability should consider future supply, future demand, and ATP.